CAA: Had Dr Babasaheb Ambedkar been alive, he would have been happy with Citizenship Amendment Act 2019. Here's why?

 • Magazine

-Had Dr Babasaheb Ambedkar been alive, he would have been happy with Citizenship Amendment Act 2019.
-Here’s Why?
+CAA: Had Dr Babasaheb Ambedkar been alive, he would have been happy with Citizenship Amendment Act 2019.
+Here’s why?

 FacebookTwitterWhatsAppTelegramEmail

-Putting an end to the decades-long oppression and persecution of the Hindu minorities of Pakistan and Bangladesh, as promised in its election manifesto, the Union Government has introduced the Citizenship (Amendment) Bill 2019 in both the houses of the parliament.
+Putting an end to the decades-long oppression and persecution of the Hindu minorities of Pakistan and Bangladesh, as promised in its election manifesto, the Union Government has notified the Citizenship (Amendment) Act on March 11.

 In fact, the real beneficiaries of the CAA are predominantly Dalits, who constitute a majority of the Hindu population of both countries.
 The Act paves the way for emancipating the Dalit Hindus who have been denied civil rights and discriminated against the majority Islamic population under Islamic regimes since the Partition.